ritaturk/xenko-docs/manual/getting-started/launch-your-game.md

 # Launch your game

-After your game is ready, you will be curious to see what your game looks like outside the Game studio.
-You can launch your game either on [Game Studio](xref:game-studio) or in Visual Studio.
+After your game is ready, you will be curious to see what your game looks like.

-In this page, you’ll learn various ways to launch your game.
+In this page, you’ll learn how to start your game using either the Game studio or Visual Studio.

-Xenko has an integrated IDE which automatically opens your game in Visual Studio and allows you to write your script.
-This saves your time to open a project and create from scratch in Visual Studio.

 ## Run your Game in Game Studio